The Union Windmill The Union Mill, Cranbrook

 Cranbrook Union Mill

-The TOWER MILL is a logical development of the smock mill, with the entire body of the mill built in brick.
-This was possibly more expensive to build initially but stronger and easier to maintain.
+The TOWER MILL is a logical development of the smock mill, with the entire body of the mill built in brick; also preferred in less wooded areas of the country where suitable timber was more expensive.
+This was probably more expensive to build initially but stronger and easier to maintain.
 Because they also survived longer, there are many examples of tower mills to be found in the British Isles.
-The tallest is at Barton near Hickling Broad in Norfolk, and the picture is of the unusual mill at Heckington in Lincolnshire with eight sails instead of the usual four.
+The tallest is at Moulton (100ft) near Spalding in Llincolnshire, and the picture is of the unusual mill at Heckington in Lincolnshire with eight sails instead of the usual four.

 Heckington Tower Mill